-The property was originally a stables and converted to a dwelling house and a conservatory has been added to the side of the property in the past.
+The conservatory and porch have been to the property in the past.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.